rschristopher/ischristtrue.com/src/ancient-views/justification.md

     Therefore we conclude that a man is justified by faith without the deeds of the law.

-If you find yourself disagreeing with the apostles and calling them fools, you should probably stop.
+If you find yourself disagreeing with the apostles and calling them fools, twisting and adding to scripture, removing scripture, you should probably stop.
 It's as sure a sign of demonic deception as you can find.
+This is not truth seeking.
+This is pride.

 This kind of meddling with scripture, to fit your personal interpretation, is clearly heretical and should be condemned by any honest truth seeker.
-The precedent set is immoral and dangerous.
-The bad fruits of this are on full display in the decaying history of western civilization.
+The precedent is immoral and dangerous.
+The bad fruits of this are on full display in the decaying history of our western civilization.

 !!! warning "Martin Luther"
     I almost feel like throwing Jimmy into the stove

-Perhaps we should all have been more mindful of the warning in Revelation 22, and applied such warning to the entire Bible.
+Perhaps we should all have been more mindful of the warning in Revelation 22, and applied such warnings to the entire Bible.

 !!! danger "Revelation 22:18-19"
     For I testify unto every man that heareth the words of the prophecy of this book, If any man shall add unto these things, God shall add unto him the plagues that are written in this book: